It expands the blood type diet concept created by the naturopathic doctor Dr. Peter D’Adamo.

 Disadvantages of the genotype diet

-- Meal preparation can be difficult when members of a family are different genotypes.
+- Meal preparation can be complex when members of a family are different genotypes.

 - Its restrictive nature can lead to long-term problems.

-- It can be a diet with deficiency in calcium, zinc and vitamins of group B.
+- It can be a diet with a deficiency in calcium, zinc, and vitamins of group B.

 The recommendations for physical activity, as with diet, are specific for each genotype.